 Fusion's very powerful 3D particle system generates large numbers of automatically animated objects.
 The objects can be any image, movie file, polygon shape, text, or Fusion generator.
 Particles have infinite uses in just about every type of project.
-You can create practical effects such as fire and rain, or create more abstract motion graphics designs.
-Fusion also includes particlespecific tools to simulate physical phenomena-wind, gravity, and bounce as well as forces that allow particles to be attracted to or repelled by other objects.
+You can create practical effects such as fire and rain or create more abstract motion graphics designs.
+Fusion also includes particle-specific tools to simulate physical phenomena-wind, gravity, and bounce-as well as forces that allow particles to be attracted to or repelled by other objects.
 With so many ways to build and manipulate particles, it's easy to become overwhelmed with the possibilities.
-So, in this lesson, you'll focus on building some simple blowing smoke for the music video shot from Lesson 8.
+So, in this lesson, you'll focus on building some simple blowing smoke for the music video clip from Lesson 5.
 You'll learn about Fusion's essential particle tools and their many artistic options.

-Setting Up a Particle System 280
+Setting Up a Particle System 284

-Adding Motion to Particles 283
+Adding Motion to Particles 288

-Defining the Emitter Shape 285
+Defining the Emitter Shape 289

-Using Images for Particle Cells 286
+Using Images for Particle Cells 291

-Optimizing Performance 289
+Optimizing Performance 293

 Controlling the Timing and Look

-of Particles 290
+of Particles 294

-Introducing Particle Forces 294
+Introducing Particle Forces 298

-Lesson Review 295
+Lesson Review 299